FAQ Granthi, Gyani, Sikh Priest in Mexico, North America …

 Some of our relatives and guests can’t sit on the floor, can we modify seating arrangements?

 The ceremony is designed specifically to keep the couple, peers, elders and youngsters fully engaged for the entire time.
 Your priest excels in both English, Punjabi, Gurmukhi, Hindi, and Spanish.
+He reads the group and conducts the ceremony accordingly and appropriately to create a special moment.

 Will I receive documentation to send to the resort for setting up a Sikh Wedding?